Glenda's Legs

 that can only be based on years old empirical data and not form - for instance are Brighton considered a hard game historically?
 Probably not.
 Similarly Everton are probably classed as being harder to beat than the reality of their current form.

-We've beaten Utd, Liverpool and drawn away to the goons - those are not three easy games.
+We've beaten Utd, victims and drawn away to the goons - those are not three easy games.
 So that's 37.5% of the games have been tough.
 With the exception of playing Emirates Marketing Project I can't think of three harder teams than those three other than possibly Toon?

 The Athletic is usually decent but I do wonder if they are trying a bit hard to justify their fee with that one.